Join the conversation

 For a side by side comparison of all of our polycarbonate, click here

 Installation hints: Here is what we have found through our years of installing polycarbonate and the questions our customers ask us about installing polycarbonate.
 The biggest problem is an inadequate structure underneath the polycarbonate.
 It must be supported according to the manufacturers recommendations.
 It must be supported horizontally, which is by your purlins rather than your rafters.
 But, you still need both supports.
 For questions on this please see the manufacturers specifications.
 You do not screw through regular H's.
 You screw through the sheets when you are using a one piece H. When you are using snap H's or base and cap, you screw through the H's base and through the sheets.
-Regular H's may be tight, you may need to apply some pressure and sometimes a lubricant such as soapy water to slide the H's.
 U's go at the top, bottom and finish the sides of the end sheets.
 At the bottom of the sheets you need to drill a small hole for drainage of any condensation which may occur.
-If you are using tape you will not need the U's.
-The foil tape goes at the top of the sheets.
-The vented tape goes at the bottom of the sheets.
-The flutes will run the length of the sheet.
+The foil tape goes at the top of the sheets under the U. The vented tape goes at the bottom of the sheets under the U. The flutes will run the length of the sheet.
 The sheets are available in 4' or 6' widths.
 Most manufacturers recommend a minimum of a 1 on 12 roof pitch.
 In other words for every foot you are coming forward, your roof slope should drop at least 1 inch.

 Minimum Polycarbonate Order - $500.00 worth of polycarbonate sheets, this does not include U's, H's, screws, crating or shipping.
 As of May 1, 2011, we will be implementing a small order charge.
 Any order between $500.00 and $750.00 worth of polycarbonate sheets will be charged a $25.00 small order charge.